Scot Free: Later career

 Scot Free was not raced in 1886 and was gelded sometime before the 1887 racing season.
 He won the Trial Plate at the Epsom Spring Meeting, beating The Tyke by a length and a half.
 He was sold immediately after the race for 650 guineas.
 Returned to J. Foy, he was last of seven runners in the Brighton High-Wright Plate in August 1887.

 Pedigree

-Scot Free was inbred 4 × 4 to Touchstone, meaning that this stallion appears twice in the fourth generation of his pedigree.
+Scot Free is inbred 4S x 4D to the stallion Touchstone, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.